Retail + Restaurant Security

 3 Reasons You Need to Think Beyond Anti-Theft Devices for Retail Security

 When you think of anti-theft devices for retail stores, likely the first thing that comes to mind is Electronic Article Surveillance (EAS).
 But data show that stores continue to suffer significant losses from shrinkage even with anti-theft store security.
-According to the National Retail Federation (NRF)’s National Retail Security Survey 2021, retail shrink rates hit a high of 1.6% in 2019 and have remained at that level since.
+According to the National Retail Federation (NRF)’s National Retail Security Survey 2023, retail shrink rates were up from 1.4% in 2021 to 1.6% in 2022.

 It’s not that EAS systems aren’t effective — it’s just that they only address part of the problem.
 And there is good evidence that the challenge of retail security became more difficult during the pandemic.